kilikkuo/H2TPServer/frame_drop_test/PROTOTYPE.md

   {"token":"78ui","task": {"action":"respond_inquiry","data":{"id":1, "answer":" OK", "closed":true}}}
 ```

+The json object must contain the following 4 keys and corresponding values.

   - "token"  : the identifier for user.
   - "task"   : the required parameter for this task which client wants to execute.